Ceramic Dictionary

 4) Four brushes of different sizes.

-The brush work is of great importance in the Majolica method, the movement of the brush strokes that gives form to the object being painted also shows the relation of one color over another in creating a third color.
+The brush work is of great importance in the Majolica method, the movement of the brush strokes gives form to the object being painted and also shows the relation of one color over another in creating a third color.

 ca: MAJÒLICA: Colors (a)